PF

 Instructions

-6. 6Pour in the port wine along with the peppercorns and rosemary.
-Bring to a low boil and cook, scraping up any browned bits from the bottom with a wooden spoon, until the liquid has reduced by half, about 10 minutes.
-Remove from the heat and whisk in the butter.
+5. 5Pour the port wine into the skillet and bring to a low boil over medium-high heat for 10–12 minutes, scraping up browned bits from the bottom with a wooden spoon, until the liquid reduces by half and becomes glossy and syrupy.

 Nutrition — Per Serving